-Winnipeg Richardson International Airport is one of Canada’s most important airports for overnight, all-cargo activity.
+Winnipeg Richardson International Airport is one of Canada’s most important airports for air cargo activity.
 Winnipeg has major sorting facilities for FedEx and Purolator, receives daily transborder service from UPS and FedEx and is a major hub for Cargojet Airlines and Purolator.
-More than 175,000 tonnes of cargo moved through Winnipeg James Armstrong Richardson International Airport in 2011, a 78% increase over 2001.
+More than 175,000 tonnes of cargo came through Winnipeg Richardson International Airport in 2013.

 Winnipeg lies at the geographic centre of North America and Winnipeg Richardson International Airport is only 4 miles from downtown, operating on a 24-hour basis.